Magic Leap One Creator Edition hands-on — A sneak peak at augmented reality’s future

 The headset can do “occlusion” well.
 That means that virtual objects can obstruct the view of the real world objects behind them.
 As you can see in the embedded video, you can see that a slingshot will obscure items behind it, or the pig fortresses will obscure the view of the real things behind it.
 The gameplay is interesting because the fortress is in 3D, and, while wearing the glasses, you can walk around it, 360 degrees, and see the animation from every angle.

 However, there are some problems with the experience.
 If you notice, the little pig can cast a shadow to the side of it, enhancing the realism of the animation.
-However, the animated pig fortress itself does not cast a shadow in the real world.
+But the animated pig fortress itself does not.
 The video reveals that the big fortress casts no shadow at all, and I found in my demo that this is true even if you walk around the whole perimeter.
-That doesn’t matter for Angry Birds, which is cartoon-like, but it does matter for more realistic images where the artist is really trying to superimpose an augmented reality layer on the real world in what is called mixed reality.
+That doesn’t matter for Angry Birds, which is cartoony, but it does matter for more realistic images where the artist is really trying to superimpose an augmented reality layer on the real world in what is called mixed reality.

 Also, at the moment, Angry Birds FPS: First Person Slingshot is a single-player experience.
 You may be chuckling and expressing yourself, but there’s no way for your friends to see what’s happening on the screen.
 Right now, I don’t know if it will be possible to stream from the device so that others can see it on a TV, as the representatives from Resolution Games and Rovio didn’t know.
 The lack of multiplayer at the outset isn’t going to doom the headset, but Magic Leap better jump on multiplayer or spectating as soon as it can — or explain how long it’s going to take to deliver it.